scipion-em/docs/docs/scipion-modes/host-configuration.rst

 See the Torque example (``JOB_HOURS`` parameter).

 The ``GPU_COUNT`` variable is only needed if the queue is configured to manage GPUs (for instance in slurm).
-The ``QUEUE_FOR_JOBS`` variable is needed if you want to give the possibility to submit single jobs to the queue (by default Scipion submits the whole protocol run to the queue as a monolitic job).
+The ``QUEUE_FOR_JOBS`` variable is needed if you want to give the possibility to submit single jobs to the queue (by default Scipion submits the whole protocol run to the queue as a single job).
 This can only be used in protocols parallelized by Scipion, not by the packages themselves and when using threads.
+The other variable involved in this mode is JOB_DONE_REGEX which is used to check for finished jobs.
+If unset or set to "" then jobs are considered finished when the CHECK_COMMAND returns nothing (for instance, slurm).
+If the batch system returns some string that needs to be parsed to check the job status then use this variable to specify the regular expression to check for finished jobs.

 ::